About the Airborne Astronomy Ambassadors program

 SOFIA’s Airborne Astronomy Ambassadors (AAA) effort is a professional development program aspiring to improve teaching, inspire students, and inform the community.
 It builds upon the legacy of NASA’s highly successful FOSTER (Flight Opportunities for Science Teacher EnRicment) program that flew educators aboard the Kuiper Airborne Observatory (KAO) from 1990 – 1995.

-As part of preparation and training for their flight experience, AAA program participants will complete a graduate-level Astronomy for Teachers on-line course administered by Montana State University and National Teacher Enhancement Network.
-Teams will be paired with an astronomer with observatory time, and they will work with this astronomer throughout the research, from preparation to data analysis.
-AAAs will optimally fly aboard the observatory twice, will implement classroom lessons based on their experiences, and will complete an outreach plan.
+As part of preparation and training for their flight experience, AAA program participants complete a graduate-level Astronomy for Teachers on-line course administered by Montana State University and National Teacher Enhancement Network.
+Teams are paired with an astronomer with observatory time, and they work with this astronomer throughout the research, from preparation to data analysis.
+AAAs optimally fly aboard the observatory twice, will implement classroom lessons based on their experiences, and will complete an outreach plan.